xy-kasumi/Spark-pulser/docs/user-README-CTRL-MINI-ED.md

 ### Indicators

 * Status (white) LED: ON if OK.
 Blinks if error.
 OFF means hardware or firmware failure.
-* Power (red) LED: indicates that electrodes are potentially energized
+* Power (red) LED: Indicates that electrodes are potentially energized.
+Blinks if error.

-Even after sudden power failure, electrodes should be High-Z if power red is OFF.
+Even after sudden power failure, electrodes should be in high-impedance state if the Power (red) LED is OFF.
+When the board enters an error state, the only way to recover is through a power reset.

 ### Connections